Hypnotize

 COMPLAINTS, PROCEDURE AND POWERS: The complaint against a newspaper for any publication the complainant finds objectionable and affecting him personally, should first be taken up with the editor or other representative of the publication concerned.

-of India.
+If the complaint is not resolved satisfactorily, it may be referred the Press Council of India.
 The complaint must be specific and in writing.
 It should be filed/lodged within two months of the publication of the offending news item in case of dailies and weeklies and four months in all other cases, along with the original/photostat copy of the news clipping The complainant must state in what manner the publication/non-publication of the matter is objectionable, and enclose a copy of the letter to the editor, pointing out why the matter is considered objectionable.
 The editor's reply thereto or published rejoinder, if any, may also be attached to it.
 A declaration stating that the matter is not pending in any court of law is also required to be filed.

 If a newspaper or journalist is aggrieved by any action of any authority that may impinge on the freedom of the press, he can also file a complaint with the Council.
 The aggrieved newspaper or journalist may inform the Council about the possible reason for the action of the authorities against him i.e. if it is as a reprisal measure taken by the authorities due to critical writings or as a result of the policy that may effect the freedom of the press.
 A declaration regarding the non-pendency of the matter in any court of law is also necessary.